 Individual contributors will encompass the majority of our community and encapsulates those using and contributing to the development of any pharmaverse package.
 Examples of how you could get involved to help us achieve our vision:

-To help you find suitable open source packages to contribute your skills toward, check out openpharma.pharmaverse.org.
-Here you can see a range of open issues where people are asking for support via “good first issue” or “help wanted” GitHub issue labels.
+One route to find suitable open source packages to contribute your skills towards is to look for those marked with a “good first issue” or “help wanted” label.
+You could use this search of the packages that belong under the pharmaverse org.
 If you’d like to contribute to any, then open up the respective issue and add a comment so that the author or development team could help arrange any required access/onboarding to help you get started.
-Over time, you might even make the Leader Board!

 It can feel daunting getting involved initially in open source, so we asked our community for tips and here’s what they shared: